osrf/gazebo_tutorials/haptix_install/tutorial.md

 gazebo worlds/arat.world
 ~~~

+Once you are done testing, please close Gazebo.

 # HAPTIX Client library SDK

 The HAPTIX client library SDK is a stack of libraries that enables communication